 There are certain rural carrier provisions that happen around the new Guarantee year and the end of the year.
-I have summarized them below with links to more information.
 Pay close attention to anything highlighted, or you may end up being surprised.

 Carriers are paid overtime for all hours actually worked in excess of 2,080, up to 2,240, within the 52-consecutive-week guarantee period.

 If a carrier works more than 2,240 hours within the guarantee period, the agreement under FLSA section 7(b)(2) is considered void, and the carrier must be compensated for all hours worked during the guarantee period in accordance with FLSA section 7(a).

 High/Low Option Election